MedP-CLIP: Medical CLIP with Region-Aware Prompt Integration: Related Work

 \subsection{Non-Native Region Integration in Medical VLMs}

 The imperative for spatial precision in medical diagnosis has spurred the development of models capable of directly interpreting and responding to region-specific prompts.
 Such models aim to fuse textual instructions with localized image semantics to simulate clinician interaction paradigms.
 For instance, MedRegA~\citep{medregaref} leverages sample-specific lesion or anatomical structure coordinates to focus attention, while ~\citep{gaoref} integrate abnormal region awareness within multimodal fusion for generating more detailed descriptions.
 Although these methods surpass global models in localization capability, they frequently depend on multi-stage alignment processes, constraining model flexibility.
 Concurrently, techniques like M2CRL~\citep{m2crlref} employ intricate masking schemes for endoscopic video analysis, and VertFound~\citep{vertfoundref} combines CLIP semantics with spatial features from SAM~\citep{sam} for fine-grained vertebra classification; however, these approaches are often confined to specific tasks or modalities.
+Beyond region-aware vision-language modeling, recent studies have explored uncertainty-aware segmentation~\citep{zou2025uncertainty} and uncertainty-guided multi-prompt adaptation~\citep{zhou2025medsam} to improve the reliability of prompt-based medical segmentation systems, further highlighting the importance of robust prompt-region interaction in medical image analysis.
 Furthermore, MedDAM~\citep{meddamref} adapts local description models to prioritize clinically critical lesion features.
+In parallel, FedMedCLIP~\citep{wu2026federated} adapts CLIP to privacy-preserving heterogeneous medical classification by freezing CLIP encoders and communicating lightweight masked feature adapters, but its objective remains image-level classification rather than native region-prompt interaction.
 Critically, a common limitation persists: these solutions typically incur increased model complexity and computational overhead.
 More fundamentally, they rely on non-intuitive prompts (e.g., predefined coordinate systems) or auxiliary modules for spatial encoding.
-This dependence on specialized, non-native interfaces fundamentally impedes seamless, clinician-centric interactions driven by intuitive prompts.
+This dependence on specialized, non-native interfaces can limit seamless, clinician-centric interactions driven by intuitive prompts.
 Therefore, addressing this gap necessitates a model that natively supports intuitive region prompting.
 Our proposed MedP-CLIP is designed to accurately interpret regions of interest specified via intuitive clinician prompts or perception models, establishing native region-level perception within the CLIP for medical scenarios at minimal modification cost.